2015 winners announced!

 Yes.
 The winners will receive mentoring from the Low Carbon Entrepreneur delivery team.

 Do I have to be interested in an internship in order to apply?

 No, the internships are independent of the prize fund.
 You can choose not to receive information about the internships.

 Can you tell me more about the internships?

 Internships vary from from three months up to a year depending on the role.
 They can also start at any time of the year.
-The internships have up until now been based in London at Siemens sustainable cities initiative The Crystal, but some opportunities are now coming up at other Siemens UK offices.
-Interns are paid £15,000 a year pro rata.
+The internships have up until now been based in London at Siemens sustainable cities initiative The Crystal, but other opportunities will be available in 2016.
+Interns are paid London Living Wage.